mansourmoufid/chirpy/README.md

 The Chirpy app requires:

-  - a 32-bit ARM CPU (ARMv7-A) with VFP coprocessor (VFPv4); and
+  - a 32-bit ARM CPU (ARMv7-A) and Android 4.4 (KitKat) or later; or
-  - Android version 4.4 (KitKat) or later.
+  - a 64-bit ARM CPU (ARMv8-A) and Android 5.0 (Lollipop) or later.

-That means most Android smartphones except the newest ones.
+That means most Android smartphones.

 Building Chirpy requires: